GMLC-TDC/HELICS/docs/user-guide/installation/windows.md

 ## Windows Installers

 Windows installers are available with the different [releases](https://github.com/GMLC-TDC/HELICS/releases).
 The release includes zip archives with static libraries containing both the Debug version and Release version for several versions of Visual Studio.
-There is also an installer and zip file for getting the HELICS apps and shared library along with pre-built Python 3.6 and Java 1.8 interfaces.
+There is also an installer and zip file for getting the HELICS apps and shared library along with a pre-built Java 1.8 interface.
 There is also an archive with just the C shared library and headers, intended for use with 3rd party interfaces.

 ## Build Requirements